 Okay, that last line did it.
 I’m going to take a break to go cry about this, back in a minute.

 The second regular patient that I want to talk about is G., who was a regular at WCA from sometime in 2003 until his death in 2019.
-Like T., G. was also part of a big Native American family and also had severe late stage lung disease -- in his case, asbestosis.
+Like T., G. also had severe late stage lung disease -- in his case, asbestosis from working in shipyards.
 When G. started getting treatment he was seeing his doctor every six weeks and would get pneumonia a couple of times every winter.
 After a few years of regular acupuncture (twice a week like clockwork in his case) he stopped getting pneumonia and only saw his doctor every six months.
 He often commented, “If I’d known I was going to live this long, I would’ve taken better care of myself.”
 He was 73 when he passed away.

 Finally, the third regular patient I want to talk about was actually one of my first, and one of the reasons that WCA happened at all.
 C. was an artist and a musician who had lived a colorful life first as an Orange County Republican, then as a hippie in the Oregon Coast Range; he and his wife were one of the original participants in Portland’s Saturday Market.
 I started treating him in 1999 when he was on hospice due to stage 4 lung cancer.
 Like G., before acupuncture he got frequent pneumonia and coughed up blood; acupuncture twice a week stopped both.
 If we missed a week he started coughing up blood again.
 He got kicked off of hospice.
 He’s the patient whose pulmonologist called me soon after WCA opened to ask me to explain why his cancer had stopped spreading (I told him I couldn’t explain that) and to tell me that if C. wasn’t actively dying, I needed to help get him off the high doses of morphine he was taking.
 Like T., C. was an evangelical Christian; he often read the Bible while getting acupuncture.
 He was 62 when he was diagnosed with cancer and 72 when he passed away; his wife swore that acupuncture added 5 years to his life.